Better-Design-Digital/medusa-v1/medusajs-api/README.md

 ### Get a Specific Store with Products

 Retrieve a specific store by its ID, along with all its associated products.
+This operation **requires** authentication with a Bearer token.

 **Endpoint:**
 - **URL:** `/stores/{store_id}`